ShatrovOA/dtFFT/docs/usage.rst

 This guide provides a comprehensive overview of using the ``dtFFT`` library to perform parallel data transpositions and optionally
 Fast Fourier Transforms (FFTs) across host and GPU environments.
-Designed for high-performance computing, ``dtFFT`` simplifies the process of decomposing multidimensional data, managing memory, and executing transformations by integrating with external FFT libraries or operating in transpose-only mode.
+Designed for high-performance computing, ``dtFFT`` simplifies the process of decomposing multidimensional data, managing memory, and executing transformations by integrating with external FFT libraries or operating in ``Transpose-Only`` mode.

 Whether targeting CPU clusters with MPI or GPU-accelerated systems with CUDA, this library offers flexible configuration options to optimize performance for specific use cases.
 The following sections detail key aspects of working with ``dtFFT``, from plan creation to